top of page

 Swedish is a combination of light to firm gliding strokes.
 A full body massage can be accomplished using these relaxing techniques.
 Deep Tissue targets deep-layer tissue, and is considered a spot treatment.
 Deep tissue treatments may require additional appointments if there are multiple areas of the body that need work.

 Wearing comfortable clothing similar to sportswear is recommended for your scheduled appointment.
+Please bring a mask for COVID-19 Protocols and arrive at your appointment 10 minutes early for check-in.

 Is it normal to feel sick after getting a massage?